roytrust/programming/methodology.md

   * No variable should hold a reference to a concrete class.
   * No class should derive from a concrete class.
   * No method should override an implemented method of any of its base classes.
+* Principle of **Least Knowledge**: talk only to your immediate friends.
+  * The object itself
+  * Objects passed in as a parameter to the method
+  * Any object the method creates or instantiates
+  * Any components of the object

 ## Concepts